QuEraComputing/Bloqade.jl/docs/src/julia.md

 rand(5, 5)
 ```

-If you have questions about using a function, you can always type the question mark `?` in your REPL following the function name
+If you have questions about using a function, you can always type the question mark `?` in your REPL following the function name:
 ```julia
 julia> ?rand
 ```